Leonn24/prework-study-guide/README.md

 This study guide was created for bootcamp intellectuals who were going thru the prework.
 It contains highly classified information on HTML, CSS, Git, and JavaScript.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 ## Installation

 N/A

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage